blueprint-genetics/amiss/docs/paper/methods.md

 Step 2 is repeated until some maximum number of iterations or some measure of convergence is reached.

 We used the R `mice` package [@mice] to perform the imputation.
-The following methods provided by `mice` were used:
 Each method was run with maximum $10$ iterations.

 ### Other imputation methods {#other}

-Besides unconditional univariate methods and MICE methods, we tested three popular imputation methods.
+Besides unconditional univariate methods and MICE methods, we tested three popular imputation methods: k-Nearest Neighbors (k-NN), Bayesian Principal Components Analysis (BPCA) [@bpca] and missForest [@missforest].

 For k-NN, you must have enough complete cases to start imputation, depending on $k$.
 As described above, the data had very few complete cases, and thus the largest $k$ that could be used was $2$.